fdazen/fda-documentation/payments.md

 ##**Recording a Payment**

+###**Recording a Payment Without Applying it to a Charge**

-  - To record a payment, select the Payament Type by choosing the appropriate choice from the ones available in the drop down menu:
+ - To record a payment, first select the _Payment Type_ by choosing the appropriate choice from the ones available in the drop down menu:

 ![payments_6.png]({{site.baseurl}}/images/payments_6.png)